Your Sexual Pleasure (s)

 Use a condom for oral sex to reduce the risk, and avoid brushing teeth before performing oral sex.

 Rimming is only a risk for HIV transmission if blood is present.
-Rimming can be a high risk activity for transmitting Hepatitis A. Dental (glyde) dams, or a flavoured condom cut into a square, can be used to reduce the risk by placing it over the anus for rimming.
+Rimming can be a higher risk activity for transmitting other STIs such as Hepatitis A or a gut infection like Shigella.
+Dental dams, or a flavoured condom cut into a square, can be used to reduce the risk by placing it over the anus for rimming.

 Sex toys only present a risk of transmitting HIV and other STIs if shared and not cleaned properly (with warm water and soap).
 Some people use condoms on their toys and change the condom between sharing.
 Others prefer not to share and use only their own toys.